MobileFirstInc/MFCard/README.md

 <img src="https://raw.githubusercontent.com/MobileFirstInc/MFCard/master/MFCardDemo/Screens/Card Front.png" alt=" text" width="40%" />

 ## MobileFirst Applications
 We are a mobile development agency working on Swift for iOS, Java for Android.
-We are avaialbe for new projects.
+We are available for new projects.

 ## Demo